-Well we all know Scotland is associated with The Malt Whisky Trail and that regardless of if you are visiting Scotland for the first time or are a repeat visitor sooner or later you will cross a Distillery threshold.
+We all know Scotland is associated with The Malt Whisky Trail and that regardless of whether you visit Scotland for the first time or are a repeat visitor, you will cross a Distillery threshold sooner or later.

 The Malt Whisky Trail

-For visitors staying at Blervie The Malt Whisky Trail is a collection 9 handpicked sites offering the complete package in terms of the history and production of this world famous amber liquid.
+Situated in Scotland’s Speyside, visitors will find The Malt Whisky Trail, a collection of 9 handpicked sites offering the complete package regarding the history and production of this world-famous amber liquid.
 Ranging from the historical distillery of Dallas Dhu to the Speyside Cooperage and nearby Glenfiddich.

-Then the Gordon and Macphail distillery Benromach closest to us can be followed by a visit to Glen Moray just a short drive along the coast.
-Don’t take the main road here ask me for directions because the views on this route are so beautiful.
+Then the Gordon and Macphail distillery Benromach closest to us can be followed by a visit to Glen Moray, just a short drive along the coast.
+Please don’t take the main road here and ask me for directions because the views on this route are so beautiful.

-Drive further afield and visit stunning beautiful Strathisla the oldest working distillery in Scotland.
-Admire the 2 stones that you cannot fail to notice as you walk up to the building – they were originally part of a Castle and still bear the owner’s initials.
+Drive further afield and visit the stunning beautiful Strathisla, the oldest working distillery in Scotland.
+Admire the two stones you cannot overlook as you walk up to the building – they were initially part of a Castle and still bear the owner’s initials.
 Visit during the beginning of October and check out the River Isla for salmon leaping up the River to their spawning grounds.

 Touring Scottish Roads

-Scotland has become renowned for various driving routes such as the North Coast 500 and the Snow Roads.
-No one can argue that the scenery Scotland has to offer is not only spectacular but one of the best ways to enjoy it is to experience it by car.
-Again here at Blervie House we make a great start or end to either of these two iconic routes.
-Or of course if you just want to do a little bit of one or the other you can saunter down to Balmoral Castle via the Snow Roads and have a nice lunch or a short stroll in the Cairngorms.
+Scotland has become renowned for various driving routes, such as the North Coast 500 and the Snow Roads.
+No one can argue that Scotland’s scenery is spectacular, but one of the best ways to enjoy it is to experience it by car.
+Again here at Blervie House, we make a great start or end to the either iconic route.
+Or, of course, if you want to do a little bit of one or the other, you can stroll down to Balmoral Castle via the Snow Roads and have a nice lunch or a short stroll in the Cairngorms.

-But equally if you are spending time enjoying The Malt Whisky Trail you will find the routeis designed to give you a true taste of not only whisky but also Scottish scenery.
+But equally, if you are enjoying The Malt Whisky Trail, you will find the route is designed to give you an authentic taste of whisky and Scottish scenery.

 Trains

-Scotland also has a few famous train rides not least of all the Jacobite Express for all those Harry Potter fans.
-Close to us for Train enthusiasts that wish to combine a dram and a trip to Dufftown you can enjoy a step back in time on the Keith Dufftown railway known locally as The Whisky Line.
-With rolling hills, forests, barley fields and glens and the aroma of living stills this is a different way to experience the scenery and whiskies of Scotland.
+Scotland also has a few famous train rides, not least the Jacobite Express for all those Harry Potter fans.
+Close to us for whisky trail train enthusiasts wishing to combine a dram and a trip to Dufftown, you can take a step back on the Keith Dufftown railway, known locally as The Whisky Line.
+With rolling hills, forests, barley fields and glens and the aroma of living stills, this is a different way to experience the scenery and whiskies of Scotland.

 Slainte.